B2B Mobile Marketing Strategy : Optimizing Your Content for B2B Mobile Search

 Instead of working with keywords, play around with your meta descriptions and offer your readers specific “sneak peeks” of what the piece offers.

 A recent study showed that there is a weak correlation between reads and share time.
 Over 60% of shares occur without actually reading the post.
-Which means that people are sharing without actually reading your piece – better make that featured image and display ad tantalizing enough to share without ever even being clicked on.
+This means that people are sharing without actually reading your piece – better make that featured image and display ad tantalizing enough to share without ever even being clicked on.

 When your content’s promotion is reliant on social media platforms, you need to tailor the format of your display ads as well as your copy to better account for mobile attention spans.